FRESNO, CA--(Marketwired - May 22, 2014) - The Board of Directors of Central Valley Community Bancorp (Company) (

 Central Valley Community Bancorp trades on the NASDAQ stock exchange under the symbol CVCY.
 Central Valley Community Bank, headquartered in Fresno, California, was founded in 1979 and is the sole subsidiary of Central Valley Community Bancorp.
-Central Valley Community Bank currently operates 17 full-service offices in Clovis, Fresno, Kerman, Lodi, Madera, Merced, Modesto, Oakhurst, Prather, Sacramento, Stockton, and Tracy, California.
-In December 2012, Central Valley Community Bancorp entered into a definitive merger agreement to acquire Visalia Community Bank with four offices in Visalia and one in Exeter, which is expected to be completed during 2013.
+Central Valley Community Bank currently operates 21 full-service offices in Clovis, Exeter, Fresno, Kerman, Lodi, Madera, Merced, Modesto, Oakhurst, Prather, Sacramento, Stockton, Tracy and Visalia, California.
 Additionally, the Bank operates Commercial Real Estate Lending, SBA Lending and Agribusiness Lending Departments.
-Investment services are provided by Investment Centers of America and insurance services are offered through Central Valley Community Insurance Services LLC.
+Investment services are provided by Investment Centers of America and insurance services are offered through Central Valley Community Insurance Services, LLC.

-Members of Central Valley Community Bancorp's and the Bank's Board of Directors are: Daniel N. Cunningham (Chairman), Sidney B. Cox, Edwin S. Darden, Jr., Daniel J. Doyle, Steven D. McDonald, Louis McMurray, William S. Smittcamp, Joseph B. Weirick, and Wanda L. Rogers (Director Emeritus).
+Members of Central Valley Community Bancorp's and the Bank's Board of Directors are: Daniel N. Cunningham (Chairman), Sidney B. Cox, Edwin S. Darden, Jr., Daniel J. Doyle, F.T.
+"Tommy" Elliott, IV, Steven D. McDonald, Louis McMurray, William S. Smittcamp, Joseph B. Weirick, and Wanda L. Rogers (Director Emeritus).

 More information about Central Valley Community Bancorp and Central Valley Community Bank can be found at www.cvcb.com.
 Also, visit Central Valley Community Bank on Twitter and Facebook.